Wangtao-Bao/APTNet/README.md

 *The overall repository style is highly borrowed from [DNANet](https://github.com/YeRen123455/Infrared-Small-Target-Detection).
 Thanks to Boyang Li.

 ## Citation
 If you found this project helpful, please give us a star.
-If HAFNet has inspired you, please consider citing it.
+If APTNet has inspired you, please consider citing it.
 Thank you!
 ```
 @ARTICLE{10965861,
   author={Zhang, Yingmei and Bao, Wangtao and Wan, Weiguo and Xiao, Qin and Tang, Yingjun and Zou, Xueting and Huang, Liu and Zhong, Kaichen and Lan, Yuhao},